tassiluca/direct-style-experiments/docs/content/docs/01-overview.md

 - some design choices should be addressed:
   - closing a channel prevents any further reading, precluding the possibility of processing the remaining values (see [second](../04-channels) example);
-  - Task scheduling behavior has a strange behavior with higher-order functions (see [third](../05-rears) example);
+  - Task scheduling behaves differently with higher-order functions depending on its signature and wither or not the function passed is suspendable (see [third](../05-rears) example);
-- missing abstractions: the library is still missing some important abstractions, like the proposed `Flow`s for handling a cold stream of asynchronously computed values and operators for functionally transforming them;
+- the library is still missing some important abstractions, like the proposed `Flow` for handling a cold stream of asynchronously computed values, and operators for functionally transforming channels (and in a next future, hopefully, `Flow`s or equivalent abstraction);
 - performances: the project has been created for experimenting, thus performances have not been considered a priority so far, [even though a comparison in overheads of the core primitives has been published](https://github.com/lampepfl/gears/blob/main/docs/summary-2023-06.md#performance).